ChrisPritchard/solitaire-ebiten/design.md

 in terms of putting cards on the stack, the drag infra can be re-used. the view model would calculate what can be moved, initiate a drag state based on card positions, and initiate drops. it would need to use some sort of goroutine or stateful shift, though...

-how would this work, using dragging? dragging tracks teh card, and its offset which is the
+how would this work, using dragging? dragging tracks teh card, and its offset which is mouse position at drag start instead, we could set drag state to the moved stack card, and set the offset to the cu-to-pixel conversion of that card. we still need to track the destination cu, and the progress towards that destination. the progress might be used directly: calculate the dx, dy, apply the progress to those diffs, add to origin, and set card pixel position